 Finally, you arrive at a site where the path starts elevating through the mountains.
 This is the place from where you begin your journey towards the Monastery (the second marvellous structure (other than the Treasury).
 It is a tough hike from the basin.
-There are about 800 rock cut steps and at a reasonable pace, you will reach the Monastery in less than two hours.
+There are about 800 rock-cut steps and at a reasonable pace, you will reach the Monastery in less than two hours.
 There are small restaurants and juice centres on the way, so the journey can be done with halts.

 Alternatively, if you do not like walking, you can hire a donkey to take you up to the monastery.
-But you might feel scary when the donkeys climb up the uneven stairs.
+But you might feel scared when the donkeys climb up the uneven stairs.
 Also, you should negotiate well before the deal.
 Although the monastery is a hectic walk, it is worth taking the trip.
 The monastery is in better shape as compared to the Treasury.
 It is quieter and free from the commotion.
 The excellent masterpiece at the backdrop of a blue sky would make you sit and feel the ambience for some time.

 As you return in the same path, you can do some shopping in the local stalls, and grab a drink or a glass of Bedouin tea.
 Now, you have time for yourself and you can enjoy it as you feel.
 You can explore the other sites, or take a camel ride.
-A horse cart ride through the Siq is a fascinating experience.
+A horsecart ride through the Siq is a fascinating experience.
 However, you should be careful to make a good negotiation before the ride with the person in charge, or you might feel robbed!

 Stay comfortable during the hike

 It is often hot and dry in the mountains.
 So, make sure that you wear comfortable clothing.
 It is advisable to wear light garments made of cotton.
 Ensure that you carry a sunscreen.
-There are almost no places having a shade, so carry a hat or scarf for convenience.
+There are almost no places that have a shade, so carry a hat or scarf for convenience.
 Have your own water bottle, although you will get a chance to have a drink during the trip.
 Wear comfortable shoes since there will be a lot of walking.

 Exploring the markets in the evening